 We all have times in our life when the demands are greater, and our stress load is heavier.
 And for many women I work with, it feels like this is just the way it is all the time.

 How Stress Becomes Physical

 For millions of years, humans were forced to protect themselves from environmental factors.
 From the earliest days of dinosaurs and cavemen, nature has proven its ability to inspire fear in human beings.
 Life and death circumstances have evolved around the ability to understand danger, and seek protection and survival.
 If you were being chased by a predator, your adrenal glands initiated a “fight or flight” response, releasing adrenaline and cortisol into the body.
-These hormones provided extra physical energy and strength from stored carbohydrates and fats.
+These hormones provide extra physical energy and strength from stored carbohydrates and fats.

 While most of our stressors are not the same as our earliest ancestors (we don’t really have to worry about being chased by tigers anymore), the body’s natural course of evolution has maintained this original fight-or-flight stress response.
 But whether we are being physically threatened or not, with any increased stress our body looks to its stored fuel, and then replenishes it when used.
-Also, with increased levels of cortisol, our body does not respond as well to leptin, the hormone that makes us feel full, so we eat more.

 Belly Fat: A Common Sign of Adrenal Fatigue

 The science behind it is quite interesting.
-Normally when we feel begin to feel hungry, our blood sugar drops and the brain sends a message to the adrenal glands to release cortisol.
+Normally, when we begin to feel hungry, our blood sugar drops and the brain sends a message to the adrenal glands to release cortisol.
 Cortisol activates glucose, fats, and amino acids to keep our body fueled with energy until we eat.

 In addition, scientists have shown that belly fat is actually an active tissue, acting as an endocrine organ that responds to the stress response by actually welcoming more fat to be deposited!
-This is an ongoing cycle until we take steps to correct this adrenal imbalance.
-How do we do that so we can achieve adrenal fatigue weight loss?
+This is a vicious cycle that will continue until we take steps to correct this adrenal imbalance.
+How do we do that so we can overcome adrenal fatigue and achieve weight loss?

 Adrenal Fatigue Weight Loss – Eat Well for Healthy Adrenal Glands

-Although it sounds ironic, if you want your body to believe that it is not in danger of starving to death, you need to eat healthy food at regular intervals.
+If you want your body to believe that it is not in danger of starving to death, you need to eat healthy food at regular intervals.
 Since cortisol helps regulate blood sugar, keeping glucose levels balanced will take some of the stress off the adrenal glands.
 Three nutritious meals and two healthy snacks spread out across the day will keep our adrenal glands steady.

-When we eat we elevate our cortisol, so it’s ideal to consume larger meals earlier in the day, which also helps our body prepare itself for restful sleep at night.
+When we eat, we elevate our cortisol levels, so it’s ideal to consume larger meals earlier in the day, which also helps our body prepare itself for restful sleep at night.

 Adrenal expert Shawn Talbott, PhD, says, “When it comes to dietary supplementation for stress adaptation and cortisol control, the first line of defense appears in the form of a comprehensive multivitamin/mineral supplement.”
 The benefits of a daily multivitamin enhance many of the functions in our body.
-Click here to consider MarcellePick.com’s high-quality multivitamin mineral formula.

 For more information on healthy eating and adrenal glands, see my article “Eating to Support Your Adrenal Glands” about how to eat for your adrenal health.